Image by Glenn Beanland Getty Images

 Shah Jahan never took up full residence here, after his disloyal son, Aurangzeb, imprisoned him in Agra Fort.

 The last Mughal emperor of Delhi, Bahadur Shah Zafar, was flushed from the Red Fort in 1857 and exiled to Burma (Myanmar) for his role in the First War of Independence.
-The British destroyed buildings and gardens inside the fortress walls and replaced them with ugly barrack blocks for the colonial army.
+The British destroyed buildings and gardens inside the fortress walls and replaced them with barrack blocks for the colonial army.

 The audio guide tour, by acclaimed company Narrowcasters, is worthwhile as it brings the site to life.